sdrdis/iarpa/README.md

 How to install
 --------------

-First, get this software by cloning on github:
+First, get this software by cloning it on github:

 ```
 sudo apt-get install git